MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 The following equation helps to highlight why management groups per environment and/or per workload doesn't scale well: _N workloads x Z management groups  = total management groups_.

-So, if you have 30 different workloads that each require a management group and a child management group for "dev/test/production," you're left with:
+So, if you have 30 different workloads that each require a management group and a child management group for "dev/test/production" landing zones, you're left with:

 > N = number of workloads/apps = 30
 >